 A prayer can be as simple as a breath.
-It is a song that we are invited into listening.
+It is a song into whose harmony we are invited.
 It is a fragrance that will emerge from our life when we know we belong.

 “Just to be is a blessing.
 Just to live is holy.”

 ― Abraham Joshua Heschel

 6) WHEN TROUBLES COME, remember His ways through circumcision, fire, and death on a cross.
 Ask to enter in His joy, through the mystery revealed of Messiah in us, holding and remembering this is not the end.
 Practice resurrection, slowly, steadily, simply—hopefully.

 Ask yourself, how can I imitate Him in this situation, sit quietly with the question and prepare to be surprised.